 Wash the figs, cut them in half, and place them in a medium-sized saucepan.
 Add the water, vanilla extract, balsamic vinegar and sugar.

-Then use a paring knife to slice open the vanilla pod horizontally.
+Then use a paring knife to slice open the vanilla pod.
 With the back of the knife, scrape the vanilla beans into the saucepan and add the emptied pod as well.

 Bring to a boil, and then reduce to a simmer.
 Cook until the mixture becomes very soft and thick, about 35 to 45 minutes.
 Remove the vanilla pods and let it cool to room temperature.
 Store in an air tight jar or container, where it will keep for a few weeks.